TULiberalArts/Liberal-Studies/pages/home.md

 ---
 title: Home
+meta-description: >-
-meta-description: Take advantage of affordable, flexible and interdisciplinary undergraduate and graduate studies in the liberal arts.
+  Take advantage of affordable, flexible and interdisciplinary undergraduate and graduate studies in the liberal arts.
 Our programs are designed to accommodate the unique needs of working adults.
-meta-keywords: humanities, liberal studies, undergraduate, graduate
+meta-keywords: 'humanities, liberal studies, undergraduate, graduate'
 permalink: /
 layout: home
 feature: true